The Warriors (video game): Reception

-Upon its release, The Warriors received critical acclaim from critics.
+Upon its release, The Warriors received critical acclaim.
 Many praised the game for its deep combat and control, stating that the game helped breathe life into the brawler genre.
 The game was also praised for its unique seedy underbelly style, along with its story and music.
 Critics praised the audio as it "really shines above all else", with a replicated soundtrack and absolutely superb voice acting by many of the original actors who starred in the film.
 Rockstar Toronto has gained the most media coverage for its development of The Warriors, which overall received positive reviews, and made about $37 million worldwide.
-"Like the best of Rockstar’s games, 'The Warriors' immerses you in a world that feels at once authentic and highly stylized, and it might just be the best game adaptation of a film ever in terms of capturing the mood of the original movie."
+"Like the best of Rockstar's games, 'The Warriors' immerses you in a world that feels at once authentic and highly stylized, and it might just be the best game adaptation of a film ever in terms of capturing the mood of the original movie."
 1UP.com admitted: "As fanservice, The Warriors is a treat for anyone who loves the movie, and as a beat-em-up, it outclasses recent efforts from competitors.
 Yet as a complete package, it's somewhat inconsistent.
 But with bonus missions, multiplayer rumbles, and a very fun 2-player co-op mode...we can most definitely dig it".
 The Warriors received a score of 7.4 for the design, the story received 8.5, while the gameplay received 7.9.

 Game Informer praised the feel and style of the game, stating: "The Warriors immerses you in a world that feels at once authentic and highly stylized, and it might just be the best game adaptation of a film ever in terms of capturing the mood of the original movie.
 Fans will notice that all of the iconic scenes of the film are recreated almost shot for shot.
 In addition, Rockstar Toronto has gone to the trouble of creating a completely new storyline that shows players how the Warriors came together, and the events leading up to the start of the film."
 The reviewer went on to applaud the developers, saying they: "Tried to stretch the conventional formula for what's considered a 'brawler'.
 Unlike most of the genre, where you walk down single-path alleyways, The Warriors, taking cues from other popular Rockstar titles, creates the illusion that you're in a real, living city.